tanishk97/MICS295Capstone/TECHNICAL_DOCUMENTATION.md

 ## Executive Summary

-This document describes a production-ready supply chain security pipeline that provides cryptographic verification of software artifacts using AWS KMS signing and Sigstore Rekor transparency logs.
-The system ensures that only verified, signed artifacts are deployed to production, implementing zero-trust security principles.
+This document describes a production-ready supply chain security pipeline that provides cryptographic verification of software artifacts using Sigstore keyless signing and Rekor transparency logs.
+The system ensures that only verified, signed artifacts are deployed to production, implementing zero-trust security principles with no cloud vendor lock-in.

 ## Table of Contents